Guidance for education providers about Ofsted’s phased return to inspection.

 Providers on the Childcare Register

 On 11 September, the Secretary of State for Education wrote to Ofsted to outline the requirements for the autumn term.
 These included the request for Ofsted to return to inspecting 1 in 10 providers registered on the Childcare Register each year.
-Ofsted will resume inspecting these providers from 16 September.
+Ofsted resumed inspecting these providers on 16 September.

 Inspection of provision registered only on the Childcare Register (either or both parts) is a compliance inspection.
 It is not to make judgements about the quality of the provision but to make sure that the provider is complying with the requirements of the register.

-We will continue with the early years registration process, including on-site registration visits.
+We are continuing to register early years providers, including carrying out on-site registration visits.

-We will continue our emergency regulatory and enforcement work as usual.
-We will also start making interim visits from the beginning of September 2020.
+We are continuing our emergency regulatory and enforcement work as usual.
+We also started making interim visits from September 2020.

 Inspectors will look at what action leaders and managers have taken since the last inspection.
 In these visits, inspectors will confirm whether providers are meeting any actions set that relate to the safeguarding and welfare requirements of the early years foundation stage (EYFS).
-Currently, the DfE has disapplied the learning and development requirements until 25 September 2020.
+Find out about EYFS disapplications.